 I found this funny piece of video on youtube which shows you some drills you can do to improve your ball handling.

-1. Penetrate to the basket
+1) Penetrate to the basket

-In a set game you will simply have no chance and even if you somehow managed to get across your defender there’s still going to be the help that will come after that and if you can’t go past them then you won’t be able to finish.
+In a set game, you will simply have no chance.
+And even if you somehow managed to get across your defender, there’s still going to be the help that arrives after that…and if you can’t go past that, then you won’t be able to finish.

-If you don’t have enough power in your legs you will simply be blocked by these guys so having the ability to penetrate is not enough, you need to be able to explode under them rim.
-To do that you could use a vertical leap training program such as the jump manual so that nobody will be able to contest on your shot.
+If you don’t have enough power in your legs, you will simply get blocked by these guys… so having the ability to penetrate is not enough – you need to be able to explode under them rim.
+To do that, you should work on your vertical jump so that nobody will be able to contest on your shot.

-2. Shake off your defender
+2. Shake off Your Defender

-In order to free yourself from him and get to a position where you have the opportunity to shoot the ball then you’ll have to create some space.
+In order to free yourself from him and get to a position where you have the opportunity to shoot, you’ll have to create some space.
 The best way to do that is with good dribbling and a killer cross over.

-So after you’re done laughing notice the level of control…you want it too, don’t you?
+So after you’re done laughing, noticed the level of control this guy has?

 More Dribbling Drills